banchoff/short-url/README.md

 URL Shortener app.
 Just for fun.

 The app is written in Python 3.10.6 and Django 4.2.1.
+For the DB we use Sqlite3.

 It uses ReactJS 18.2 and Bootstrap 5 for the frontend.

 Please, see src/requirements.txt

 The app itself is in **src/shorturl**.

+### Creating the DB ###

+This is required since the app doesn't ship with the DB file.

+    cd src/shorturl
+    python3 manage.py makemigrations
+    python3 manage.py migrate

 ### Dev run ###